Українська

 Founded in 1961 by local historian Mykola Butko.
 7,000 exhibits reflect the nature and history of the Ichnia region.

-The original collection of samovars, tiles, icons and old prints deserves special attention.
-The museum presents the works of local artists and masters of decorative and applied art, including a unique selection of wood carvings by Anton Shtepa.
+Of particular note is the original collection of samovars, pottery tiles and pottery products, icons and old prints, Ukrainian shirts, towels, weaving products and wood carvings.
+The museum presents works by local artists and masters of decorative and applied arts, in particular a unique selection of wood carvings by Anton Shtepa.

 Voskresinska Street, 27 Ichnia